The Spin Stops Here!

 Overview

-Yet... given Bueno de Mesquita claims (For example, his Feb Feb 2009 Ted.TV talk), it turns out that not only does he possess a remarkable ability to model socio-political/economic systems, the method that he has come up with
+Yet ... according to Bueno de Mesquita (For example, his Feb 7, 2009 Ted.TV talk), not only does he possess a remarkable ability to model socio-political/economic systems, the method that he has developed

 Bueno de Mesquita's method is grounded on the assumption that people are basically rational beings: